-Every exchange student wants to visit well-known American cities like Hollywood, New York City, and Washington, D.C., but activities pertaining to everyday life can be much more meaningful and perspective-altering than travel tourism.
+Nearly every exchange student wants to visit well-known American cities like San Francisco and New York City, but activities pertaining to everyday life can be much more meaningful and perspective-altering than travel tourism.
 Whether you are currently hosting an exchange student or are simply curious about what activities are highly American in nature, consider these memorable ideas:

 1. Visit a monster truck rally.
 Consider providing earplugs.
-Bonus points if the show takes place at a state fair.
+It's even more of a cultural experience if the show takes place at a state fair.

 2. Shop at Costco, Sam's Club, or another warehouse-style wholesale store.
-Nothing says America like pallet-sized quantities of the stuff we think we need.
+Nothing reflects mainstream American life like the pallet-sized quantities of the stuff we typically eat.

 5. Go to a high school football game.
-(American football, that is--not soccer.)
-The cheerleaders and padded players will prompt your student to say, "It's just like those sitcom T.V. shows."
-But now your student can smell the acrid sweat from the players and cheer with the crowd.
+(American football, that is—not soccer.)
+The cheerleaders and padded players will prompt your student to say, "It's just like [that sitcom T.V. show]."
+But unlike watching an American sitcom, your student will get to spot classmates he or she is getting to know.

 6. Visit a megachurch.
-Regardless of one's beliefs, attending a large American church service is definitely a unique experience.
-And ask around about a good church-based youth group in your community, because many exchange students make true friends there thanks to the lighthearted social games and camaraderie.
+No matter one's religious or personal beliefs, attending a large American church service is definitely a unique experience.
+Ask around for recommendations for a good church-based youth group in your community, because many exchange students make true friends there thanks to the lighthearted social games and camaraderie.

 7. Go to a country music concert.
-Dress for the occasion.
+Bonus points for dressing the part.

 8. Visit the local humane society.
 This explains a lot about why we don't have stray animals wandering around.